SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSListAgent/GetOurCurrency.md

 so.topic: reference
 ---

+# NSCurrency GetOurCurrency()

 Gets the Our currency object if currency is enabled

 **Returns:** NSCurrency